 The Labour Party has pledged to hold a referendum on abortion if it is re-elected to Government.

-The pledge comes after Friday's huge vote in favour of same sex marriage.
+The pledge comes after Friday's

 Labour says it wants to see a vote on whether or not to repeal the 8th Amendment, which gives equal rights in the constitution to the mother and her unborn child.